timveletta/timveletta.com/content/blog/to-play-week-hack/index.md

 tags:
   - gamedev
   - aws
+  - toplay.tv
 ---

 Gaming for me these days is very much a social thing, I typically don't have the time or patience for long, single player or even online experiences or if I do, its usually broken up into small 15-30 minute chunks over a number of months.
 Most of my gaming these days is party games amongst friends and one of the staples of our group have been the Jackbox.tv games.

-If you haven't played any of them, I highly recommend picking up one of their party packs particularly during a Steam Sale (party pack 4 is my favorite).
+If you haven't played any of them, I highly recommend picking up one of their party packs particularly during a Steam Sale (party pack 3 is my favorite).
 Each party pack has a number of games based around the premise of using your phone to join the game with the main gameplay taking place on a TV.
 The games are typically quite social and often involve drawing or answering questions.
 They don't require fast reaction speeds or indepth game knowledge making the barrier to entry very low; you really only need a phone to participate.

 ## What do I hope to achieve?